-- 3. Time spent in travel, transporting children, documenting, supervision, training, etc. has been factored into the indirect unit cost and may not be billed directly; - 4.
-Medicaid may not reimburse for children in the custody of the Office of Juvenile Justice (OJJ), who reside in detention facilities, public institutions or secure care and are inmates of a public institution.
-If the child is in OJJ custody, but not in a public correctional institution (i.e., is outpatient), Medicaid will reimburse for the FFT/FFT-CW, except for the oversight of restorative measures, which is an OJJ function; - 5.
-Medicaid will not reimburse for services provided to children who are residents of institutions for mental diseases (IMDs), which are institutions with greater than 16 beds, where more than 50 percent of the residents require treatment for BH conditions; and - 6.
-Medicaid does not pay when the vocational supports provided via FFT qualify for vocational rehabilitation funding, even if the vocational rehabilitation services are not available.
+- Time spent in travel, transporting children, documenting, supervision, training, etc. has been factored into the indirect unit cost and may not be billed directly. - Medicaid may not reimburse for children in the custody of OJJ, who reside in detention facilities, public institutions or secure care and are inmates of a public institution.
+If the child is in OJJ custody, but not in a public correctional institution (i.e., is outpatient), Medicaid will reimburse for the FFT/FFTCW, except for the oversight of restorative measures, which is an OJJ function. - Medicaid will not reimburse for services provided to children who are residents of institutions for mental diseases (IMDs), which are institutions with greater than 16 beds, where more than 50 percent of the residents require treatment for BH conditions.